ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

     Ideal for dynamic and burst workloads with fluctuating compute demands.

-Bastion and deployer nodes are not covered by PAYGo and require BYOL.
+Bastion and deployer nodes are not supported by PAYGo and require BYOL.
 {: note}

 ## LSF PAYGo features